#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 Word for word, what I said to Izzy.
 I said,

-how is their economy better than ours?
-Yeah.
-I mean, they have the afternoon off every day.
+How is their economy better than ours?

-English, she wanted to express just how much I'd enjoyed the steak.
-And she went, Mon peti ama, because she couldn't remember the name for my small friend's husband, my little lover.
+And she went to Monpetiama because she couldn't remember the name for my small friend's husband, my little lover.

-He is in a dream, a dream of beef,
+which is in a reverie of beef.

-and again, accurate.
-I know, my little
+And again, accurate.
+I know.

-she didn't get the response, she didn't get the response she was expecting from the waitress,
+she didn't get the response.
+She didn't get the response she was expecting from the waitress.

-and then the waitress walked off.
+And then the waitress walked off.
 And I thought, I'm not sure that was what you meant it to be.

-And we googled it, yeah, yeah.
 He is in a dream, a dream of my little lover.

 He is in a dream, a dream of beef.
 What was the waiter's response?
-Sort of, ah,
+Sort of, ah.

 It is funny.
 I think she was more confused.